MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-indented-hierachy-lists.md

 This article explains how to display lists in an indented hierarchy, where related records are arranged in a parent-child type structure.

 There are two display options that you can set up for indented hierarchy lists.
-You can display a static hierarchy or an interactive hierarchy, where users can be expand and collapse parent records to show or hide children.
+You can display a static hierarchy or a tree view hierarchy.
+A tree view hierarchy displays records in a parent-child structure, where users can be expand and collapse parent records to show and hide child records.

-## Overview
+## Sample table and page

-To explain indented hierarchy lists, this article uses a simple example.
+To explain indented hierarchy lists, this article uses a simple table and page as an example.
 If you want to see a more detailed implementation, take a look at the source code for **Chart of Accounts** page in the base application.

 1. Create an editable table that has the following fields: